Pricing Models For Services: Best Guide to Equipment as a Service Model

 In fact, they created Power-by-Hour, an engine and accessory replacement service, offering customers on a cost-per-flying-hour basis.
 More than half of Rolls Royce’s £11.3 billion in earnings in 2012 are accounted for services, like offering engines-as-a-service.
 It’s also noteworthy that Rolls-Royce’s profit with services generates over 400% compared to the original equipment sales.

 Hilti, a German power tool manufacturer offers a tool fleet via a usage-based model.
 It allegedly helped Hilti grow its sales by 26% in 2008 during a financial crisis.
 Its operating profit also increased by 12%.

-Hilti’s Fleet Management service is the perfect deal between owning all of the latest machine/equipment and not worry about hidden costs.
+Hilti’s Fleet Management service is the perfect deal between owning all of the latest machine/equipment and not worrying about hidden costs.
 Hilti has been providing the service for more than 10 years already.
 They’ve helped a lot of Aussie tradies get the specific tools that they need.
-The service allows tradies to improve their productivity without increasing costs.
+The service allows customers to improve their productivity without increasing costs.